Dynamic lists

 Introduction

-Dynamic lists are specialized lists of items compiled on the fly based on instruction logic you define.
-This means dynamic lists can change per respondent.
+Dynamic lists are specialized lists compiled on the fly based on logic you define, meaning they can change per respondent.

-The most common use of dynamic lists is to display items chosen in one question in a follow-up question.
-The carry forward function is used in this case.
-(Read more about how this works and the different instruction types below.)
+The most common use of dynamic lists is to display items a respondent chose in one question as the options in a follow-up question, using the carry forward function.

 How dynamic lists work

-Dynamic lists are built with instructions that are evaluated and executed on the list when the question the list is applied to is encountered.
-These instructions include a source list, functions (like carry forward), and other settings.
+Dynamic lists are built with instructions that are evaluated when the question the list is applied to is encountered.
+Three things to keep in mind:

-1. The list starts empty and is filled with items by using functions (such as the carry forward and add instructions).
+• The list starts empty and is filled using functions such as carry forward and add.

-2. Dynamic lists are built within the landscape of a source list.
-You can think of the source list like a master list of all the items you could possibly use.
-(More on source lists in a later section.)
+• Dynamic lists are built within the landscape of a source list — a master list of all items that could possibly appear.

 Creating a dynamic list